DaniellowJar/Core2-Clock/README.md

 Super simple clock with date, synced with internet.
+For Core 2